PLEASE, PLEASE read this first, especially the part about scams (or skip if you’ve definitely previously read it) …

 - Each image file should be at least 50 KB but not more than 2 MB

-- Each image should be between 640 and 960 pixels (width) by 360 to 540 pixels (height).
+- Each image should be between 200 and 960 pixels (width) by 200 to 540 pixels (height).
 Larger photos will automatically be resized to be within these dimensions.
-Note that this is a 16:9 aspect ratio (landscape), so shoot with this in mind for best results.
+Note that the max size is based on a 16:9 aspect ratio (landscape), and thumbnails will be square images cropped from the centre of your photos, so it’s best to shoot with this in mind.

 We are constantly reviewing these requirements – please contact the web team if you wish to express an opinion.